6 Sights in Alaior, Spain (with Map and Images)

 1. Cova d'en Xoroi

-The Cova d'en Xoroi is a natural grotto found on the island of Menorca, specifically in the urbanization of Cala en Porter, which is part of the municipality of Alaior and which subsists mainly thanks to tourism.
-Xoroi's cave is currently a place enabled as a daytime bar, and night nightclub.
-It is a great tourist enclave, as it is located in a very special place, at the straight fall of a cliff on the water, on the southern coast of the island.
-It has large natural windows, stone openings that show a great portion of the horizon over the Mediterranean, and on clear days, the island of Mallorca.
+The Cova d'en Xoroi is a natural grotto that is located on the island of Menorca, specifically in the urbanization of Cala en Porter, which is part of the municipality of Alaior and subsists mainly thanks to tourism.
+La Cova d'en Xoroi is currently a place enabled as a day bar, and nightclub.
+It is a great tourist enclave, since it is located in a very special place, on the straight fall of a cliff over the water, on the south coast of the island.
+It has large natural windows, stone openings that allow you to see a large portion of the horizon over the Mediterranean, and on clear days, the island of Mallorca.

 2. So na Caçana